|

 * Community and activity sites for Brighton, Hove and Sussex

-Images representing the linked sites are from the linked sites, and are not ours.
+Images representing the linked sites are taken from the linked site themselves.

 Scottish dance groups in Brighton and Hove, Sussex and South-East England

-Brighton and Hove SCD Club meets on Thursday evenings during termtime and organise more than eight Saturday dances a year.
+Brighton and Hove SCD Club meets Thursday 7:45-10pm and organise Saturday dances in October and December

 Bognor Regis SCD Club